odpi/egeria-react-ui/README.md

 Note that the 2 Egeria React UI npm packages are not, at this time, published to NPM.

+## SSL configuration

+By default the Egeria React UI uses a truststroe.p12 and keystore.p12 files for ssl.
+The p12 files are copies of files 'https://github.com/odpi/egeria/blob/master/keystore.p12' and 'https://github.com/odpi/egeria/blob/master/truststore.p12', which are the definitive source.
+The keystore and trustore files allow Egeria to run simply in a demo/development; this is not appropriate for production, which should be appropriately secured.

 # A note to the developers managing the creation of new versions

 The version in the package.json can be updated using he command 'npm version preminor -preid rc' or can be editted directly in the package.json file.